DataDog/integrations-extras/cortex/README.md

 ### Service Checks

-cortex does not include any service checks.
+Cortex does not include any service checks.

 ### Events